Tokko (manga)

-Tokko (TOKKO 特公, Tokkō) is a Japanese manga series written and illustrated by Tooru Fujisawa, the creator of Great Teacher Onizuka.
-It was serialized in Kodansha's Afternoon in 2003 and collected into 3 tankōbon volumes.
+Tokko (TOKKO 特公, Tokkō) is a Japanese manga series written and illustrated by Tooru Fujisawa, better known as the author of Great Teacher Onizuka.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from 2003 to 2004, with its chapters collected in three tankōbon volumes.
+The manga was licensed in North America by Tokyopop, who released all three volumes from July 2008 to February 2009.

-An anime television series adaptation animated by AIC Spirits and Group TAC first aired in Japan on April 15, 2006 and ran for 13 episodes.
-The manga was licensed in North America by Tokyopop, who released the first volume on July 15, 2008.
+An anime television series adaptation produced by Group TAC and AIC Spirits aired on Wowow from April to July 2006.
 The anime was licensed in the United States and United Kingdom by Manga Entertainment, with its first DVD released on March 20, 2007, and in Australasia by Madman Entertainment.
-In the US, Sci Fi (now Syfy) aired Tokko in 2007, in 2010 it aired on Chiller.
+In the United States, Sci Fi aired the series from June to September 2007 and later re-aired it from November to December 2010 when it was renamed to Syfy.
+Its sister network Chiller would also air the series from July to October 2009.